Top 25 Most Common Scrap Metals

 Transformers

-Heavily variable in terms of size and price, these units are used to power devices like computers, communication centers, and more. depending on the current capacity of the specific unit, the amount of copper or other metals you find inside may vary.
+Heavily variable in terms of size and price, these units are used to power devices like computers, communication centers, and more.
+Depending on the current capacity of the specific unit, the amount of copper or other metals you find inside may vary.

 Learn More